UnderLogic/toml-serialization/Documentation~/src/limitations.md

 ## Unsigned 64-bit Integers

-These are not supported by the TOML specification, so they are not supported by this library.
+The `ulong` type is not supported by the TOML specification, so they are not supported by this library.
-Unsigned 32-bit integers are supported, however.
+Unsigned 32-bit integers (`uint`) are supported, however.

-You can use signed 64-bit integers instead, as they are supported by the TOML specification.
+You can use signed 64-bit integers (`long`) instead, as they are supported by the TOML specification.
 All integer values are stored as signed 64-bit integers in the TOML document.

 If you need large integer values, use `long` instead of `int` or `uint`.